 - While the chocolate hardens in the freezer, add the peanut butter and powdered sugar to a bowl and mix with a spoon or fork until well combined and a sort of dough is formed.
 Taste for sweetness, and add more sugar if desired.
 If using unsalted peanut butter, add a tiny pinch of salt.

 - Remove the pan from the freezer.
 The chocolate should be quite firm and not melty anymore.
 Place a tablespoon of the peanut butter mixture on top of the chocolate in each cup, and press down a bit with your hands.
 It does not need to be flattened completely.
 Place the pan in the freezer for 10 minutes.

-- Melt the other cup of chocolate chips as you did before.
-Scoop 1/2 tablespoon on top of the peanut butter and spread immediately with a small spoon.
+- Melt the other cup of chocolate chips and the last tablespoon of coconut oil, as you did before.
+Scoop 1/2 tablespoon on top of the peanut butter and spread immediately with a small spoon if needed and sprinkle with coarse sea salt, if desired.
 Because the peanut butter was in the freezer, the chocolate will harden quickly.
 Place in the freezer for 10 minutes to set.

-- Many brands of chocolate chips are vegan, simply check the ingredients list for milk fat, butter oil or "contains milk".
+- Many brands of chocolate chips are vegan, simply check the ingredients list for milk fat, butter oil or any other animal based ingredients.

-- Calories estimate is for 1 peanut butter cup.
+- Calories estimate is for 1 peanut butter cup if you make 12.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Read my full disclosure here